kokadva/highly-available-kafka-with-kraft/readme.md

 * build docker image: `docker build -t kafka .`
 * run `docker compose up`

-If you want to run multiple brokers, add `broker-1` and `broker-2` services in the docker compose, set `NODE_ID` to 1 and 2 accordingly
+If you want to run multiple brokers, add `broker-1`, `broker-2` etc. to the services

 ### How to build and run for kubernetes (in the `kubernetes` directory):